Christine Amer Mayer

 Christine Amer Mayer is president of GAR Foundation.
 Mayer guides the foundation’s strategic direction and annual grantmaking which focuses heavily on education and economic development.

-Mayer has been named to the Inside Business Power 100 list of Most Influential Leaders four times and she has received the Women’s History Project of the Akron Area’s Woman of the Year award for her innovative efforts to strengthen the arts landscape in Akron.
+Mayer has been named to the Inside Business Power 100 list of Most Influential Leaders five times and she has received the Women’s History Project of the Akron Area’s Woman of the Year award for her innovative efforts to strengthen the arts landscape in Akron.